16 min read

 Free tells you the price.
 It does not tell you the cost.

-A free Will may have a £0 entry price, but the real cost can appear later in pressure, upgrades, missed planning, family disputes, or tax and practical problems that were never properly thought through.
+A free Will may have a £0 entry price, but the real cost can appear later in pressure, upgrades, missed planning, family disputes, weak storage, or a document that was too basic for the family it was meant to protect.

 Quick-read summary